nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 The only difference if that php files also may have suffixes of http methods like `api/index.{http_method_lowercase}.php`.

 #### api/index.php
 Usually is used for simple api.
-It is included after `api/prepare.php` (just like `admin/prepare.php`, see above).

 #### api/index.{http_method_lowercase}.php
 May be one or several files (like `api/index.get.php`, `api/index.post.php`, `api/index.put.php`, `api/index.delete.php`) that corresponds to request with different http methods.
 Methods can be standardized or custom, but always lowercase.
 Every is included after `api/index.php` only for its http method.

-#### api/prepare.php
-First file of module, which will be called on any api request.
-Usually is used to make some preparation procedures.
-Similarly to `admin/prepare.php`.

 #### cli/index.json
 Completely the same as for `api/index.json`, but for CLI.